 Check out our picks for the best cheap earbuds, the best wireless earbuds under $50, and the best wireless Bluetooth earbuds.

-The Skullcandy Dime 3 True Wireless are better for most uses than the Skullcandy Smokin' Buds/Buds XT True Wireless.
-While EDM and hip-hop fans might prefer the bass-heavy sound profile of the Smokin' Buds, the Dime 3 offer a more neutral sound profile.
-They also feature multi-device connectivity with Bluetooth.
+The Skullcandy Dime 3 True Wireless and the Skullcandy Smokin' Buds/Buds XT True Wireless are similar buds with different strengths.
 Both buds have a similar continuous battery life, but the Dime 3 carry an additional half-charge in their case.
-The Smokin' Buds' mic has better recording quality.
+The Dime 3 also feature multi-device connectivity with Bluetooth, but the Smokin' Buds' mic has better recording quality.

 The Skullcandy Dime 3 True Wireless are a slight improvement on the Skullcandy Dime 2 True Wireless.
 While they have a similar design and portability, the Dime 3 have a far longer continuous battery life and feature multi-point Bluetooth connectivity, so you can connect them to two devices simultaneously.
-They also have a more neutral bass and mid response, with built-in EQ presets.
-However, the Dime 2 have a better noise isolation performance and a more accurate treble response and can connect to the Skullcandy app.
+They also have some built-in EQ presets, unlike the Dime 2.

 The Skullcandy Dime 3 True Wireless and the JBL Vibe Beam True Wireless are wireless in-ears with slightly different strengths.
-While they're both reasonably comfortable and have a very similar battery life performance, the Skullcandy have a more neutral and consistent sound overall and feature Bluetooth multi-point, making it easy to connect multiple devices while you're at the office or on the go.
+While they're both reasonably comfortable and have a very similar battery life performance, the Skullcandy headphones feature Bluetooth multi-point, making it easy to connect multiple devices while you're at the office or on the go.
 However, the JBL have a better mic recording quality and noise handling, making them a better choice for calls.
 They're also compatible with the excellent JBL Headphones app, which lets you customize the sound with a parametric EQ.

 The JBL Vibe Buds True Wireless offer a slightly better performance than the Skullcandy Dime 3 True Wireless.
 While both buds are well-built, the JBL are more comfortable, have a better overall battery performance, and have a companion app, so you can adjust their sound to your liking.
 Conversely, the Skullcandy support multi-device pairing, so you can stay connected to your PC and smartphone simultaneously.